 Although Lambert has won numerous awards, what keeps her painting is not the life outside the studio, but the life inside it.
 “I just want to be the best painter I can be,” she says, and she means it, painting prolifically and covering subjects as diverse as she.
 Commissions range from landscapes to portraits.

-> The world in Lambert’s paintings is seen through her sense of humor and love of whimsy.
+The world in Lambert’s paintings is seen through her sense of humor and love of whimsy.
 She paints the rainy day in Paris, not the sunny one, the forgotten radio on the shelf, or the boy feeding pigeons in St. Mark’s Square (instead of the majestic basilica), all illustrating her joy in the edges of things, the side streets, the back doors.
 The paint is laid down in what seems to be quick, loose, but strong brush strokes usually with a very generous amount of paint.
-This style gives the viewer a definite sense of the artist’s hand and vision at work in the finished piece, and deepens the feeling of connection between subject and artist.
+This style gives the viewer a definite sense of the artist’s hand and vision at work in the finished piece, and deepens the feeling of connection between subject, artist and viewer.

-> Associate Member of The Oil Painters of America
+Associate Member of The Oil Painters of America

 First Place - Piccolo Spoleto Outdoor Art Exhibition 2018

 Featured Artist - Southwest Art Magazine, November 2017 (click for article)

 Featured at 2017 Piccolo Spoleto Outdoor Art Exhibition, Marion Square

 Selected to participate in the Women Painters of the South East Annual Competition 2015